Saturday, April 01, 2023

 Contrary to what you've seen in the movies our government doesn't automatically ship deceased civilians home nor does the government pay any medical facility bills.
 The US consulate takes charge of personal effects and assists next-of-kin to navigate the laws of the land when a citizen dies overseas.

 If a US citizen dies in a first world country getting the body home in a timely fashion can be done.
 A friend of my mother and of mine died in London*, while studying there.
-The embassy did a fine job helping his elderly parents make it to the hospital in time before he was removed from life support and with paperwork and accommodations until the poor parents could return home.
+The embassy did a fine job helping his elderly parents make it to the hospital in time before he was removed from life support and then with paperwork and accommodations until the poor parents could return home.
 Everything was done with speed and efficiency and kindness.
 The time from my friend's death to his funeral was not too much more than if he'd died in the US.
 George Neumayr was visiting a third world country.
 Nothing about this process is going to be quick.

-Out of all the countries to visit in Africa, Cote d'Ivoire is one that shouldn't be on your list unless you are an experienced third world traveler or have family there.
-The State Department has four levels of travel advisories from "exercise normal precautions," down to the last one which is "do not travel".
-Cote d'Ivoire is rated at level three, that is "reconsider travel."
 The country has high violent crime.
 Home invasion, robbery and carjacking are common.
 Local police, government officials and soldiers have been known to demand bribes.
 Embassy personnel are not allowed to travel at night.
 Visitors are strongly urged to make "evacuation plans that do not rely on U.S. government assistance," avoid crowds and "obtain comprehensive medical insurance that includes medical evacuation."
-In the State Department's Traveler's Checklist it states that medical evacuation for treatment could cost up to $100,000.
+In the State Department's Traveler's Checklist it states that medical evacuation for treatment could cost up to $100,0,,,, x n00.

 Lepanto Institute said that George Neumayr refused to go to the hospital-- probably until he couldn't object anymore-- and if you read the State Department description of medical facilities in Cote d'Ivoire I see why: